When your car has returned from the shop, you might notice green caps on the tires. What does this mean? Is there anything special about green?

 - They’ve randomly chosen to place green valve caps on.

-So, does this make any difference?
-Should you be concerned?
+So, does this make any distinction?
+Should you be worried?

-This guide should put all your concerns to rest.
+This handbook should put all your concerns to rest.

 Table of ContentsShow